 Understand Customs Requirements for Exporting to Vietnam

-Similarly to Australia, trading in Vietnam is regulated, and all goods that are imported to the country must go through clearance at the border.
-Further requirements and all imports are stipulated by 2015 Law on Customs and by additional circulars as well as decrees.
+Similar to Australia, trading in Vietnam is regulated, and all goods that are imported to the country must go through clearance at the border.
+Further requirements and all imports are stipulated by the 2015 Law on Customs and by additional circulars as well as decrees.

 Required Documents for Import

 An Australian trading firm is required to submit a customs import declaration within 30 days from the date of the actual import.
 This document can be submitted via an electronic system known as VNACCS/VCIS (Vietnam Automated Cargo and Port Consolidated System/Vietnam Customs Information System).